bitwes/Gut/documentation/docs/class_ref/class_guttest.rst

 `Variant <https://docs.godotengine.org/en/stable/classes/class_variant.html>`_ **run_x_times**\ (\ x\ ) :ref:`🔗<class_GutTest_method_run_x_times>`

-When used as the default for a test method parameter, it will cause the test to be run x times.
+**Internal use only.** When used as the default for a test method parameter, it will cause the test to be run x times.
 I Hacked this together to test a method that was occassionally failing due to timing issues.
-I don't think it's a great idea, but you be the judge. @internal
+I don't think it's a great idea, but you be the judge.
+If you find a good use for it, let me know and I'll make it a legit member of the api.

 .. rst-class:: classref-item-separator